tw-mosip/inji-openid4vp/doc/adr/0002-support-for-multiple-credential-format-vp-token-creation.md

 constructVerifiablePresentationToken(verifiableCredentials: Map<String, List<String>>): String
 ```
 - accepts an input of type `Map<String, List<String>>` where the key is the input_descriptor id and the value is the list of user selected verifiable credentials
-- returns a string which is the JSON representation of the VPTokenForSigning
+- returns a string which is the JSON representation of the UnsignedVPToken
 - Issues
   - Unable to find the credential format of the verifiable credential to construct the vp_token specific to the credential format